Kingsdale Foundation School: Building refurbishment project

-The building refurbishment programme was also featured on Channel 4's 'Secret Life of Buildings' presented by Tom Dyckhoff in August 2011 where the highly positive effect of the building and the spaces created on the students was discussed.
+The building refurbishment programme was featured on Channel 4's Secret Life of Buildings presented by Tom Dyckhoff in August 2011 where the positive effect of the building and the spaces created on the students was discussed.

 Kingsdale Foundation School Sixth Form

-The school re-opened its sixth form in September 2010 and offers a range of courses at Level 2 and Level 3.
+The school re-opened its sixth form in September 2010 and offers courses at Level 2 and Level 3.
 These include Advanced Levels in Art, Biology, Chemistry, Physics, History, Mathematics, Music, French, German, Spanish, Latin, Economics, Psychology, English Literature and Philosophy, Post-16 Scholarships are made available for students in Mathematics and the Creative and Performing Arts.
-Sixth Form students have access to a refurbished study centre incorporating an open plan space, as well as a range of other facilities including a music recording studio, wireless internet connection, Auditorium and HD projector equipped classrooms.
+Sixth Form students have access to a refurbished study centre, a music recording studio, Auditorium and HD projector-equipped classrooms.

-The school offers a number of official Open Evening events for students each year and has advertised the option of private tours for prospective students.

-In 2020, sixty per cent of the graduating students secured places at Russell Group Universities, whilst approximately 45% of all A level grades achieved were A*- A and more than two-thirds of grades awarded were A*-B.

 Admissions

 In 2018, the school received over 3050 applications for 410 places which makes it the most popular school in the Borough of Southwark.
 The school offers Music and Sports Scholarships which assess student aptitude in these areas.
 Students who apply for these scholarships must complete a Supplementary Form in addition to their borough CAF.

 It has recently been named by MyLondon as the hardest school to receive a place in London; whilst also in the top 10 most oversubscribed schools in the UK.